batoorsayed/morgen-mcp/README.md

 At the end of the day, open your AI client and say something like *"write today's diary entry"*.
 From there:

 1. The AI fetches your events for the day via `get_events`
-2. It checks whether today's Obsidian daily note (`YYYY-MM-DD.md`) exists — and creates it if not
+2. It checks whether today's Obsidian daily note (`YYYY-MM-DD.md`) exists, and creates it if not
 3. It reads your morning note and any recent notes you've flagged, to enrich the context
-4. It asks you 2–3 short questions — things the calendar can't tell it (what was hard, what surprised you, what's worth remembering)
+4. It asks you 2–3 short questions: things the calendar can't tell it (what was hard, what surprised you, what's worth remembering)
 5. It writes a personal diary entry and appends it under a `### End of Day` heading

-This workflow requires both morgen-mcp (calendar) and [mcp-obsidian](https://github.com/bitbonsai/mcp-obsidian) (notes) connected to your client — morgen-mcp only handles the events fetch.
+This workflow requires both morgen-mcp (calendar) and [mcp-obsidian](https://github.com/bitbonsai/mcp-obsidian) (notes) connected to your client. morgen-mcp only handles the events fetch.
 The AI orchestrates the rest using both MCPs and the system prompt below.
 Credit to [bitbonsai](https://github.com/bitbonsai) for mcp-obsidian.

-**System prompt** — add this to your client's project instructions:
+**System prompt**: Add this to your client's project instructions:

 ```
 When I ask for a diary entry: